Targeted Calibration to Adjust Stability Biases in Complex Dynamical System Models: Application to two example systems

+with $\sigma_i$ and $\lambda_p$ from Eq. \ref{eq: parameter variation}.
+With this choice, we guarantee that no parameter value becomes negative and that we stay sufficiently close to the region explored in parameter space.
+In more general cases, the limitation to positive parameters can be dropped by setting $l_i$ to the first term in the $min()$ function (Eq. \ref{eq:metric_l}).
+We set the penalty coefficients in the optimization (see Eq. \ref{eq:maximise}) to $\eta_1 = 10^{12}$, $\eta_2 = 10^3$ and $\eta_3 = 1$.
+The very high penalty value $\eta_1$ ensures that the mean state $\bar q$ is well conserved.

-The parameter values and the observable state converge and are close to their final values after a few hundred iterations (Fig. \ref{fig: 5-boxmodel}a,b).
-From Fig. \ref{fig: 5-boxmodel}a we can also infer that both the parameters $K_N$ and $\eta$ have a major influence on the stability of the system, as they both rapidly tend towards zero within the first few iteration steps whilst simultaneously causing a significant decrease in the stability of the system.
+The parameter values and the observable state converge and are close to their final values after a few hundred iterations (Fig. \ref{fig: 5-boxmodel_destabilization}a,b).
+From Fig. \ref{fig: 5-boxmodel_destabilization}a we can also infer that the two model parameters $K_N$ and $\eta$ have a major influence on the stability of the system, as they both rapidly tend towards zero within the first few iteration steps whilst simultaneously causing a significant decrease in the stability of the system.
+In principle, this result confirms that our method is physically meaningful; for example, the gyre exchange coefficients $K_i$ represent the sensitivity to wind stress, which is known to be an important factor for AMOC stability in ESMs \citep{Jackson2017}.

-These parameter values may be physically implausible; for example fresh water exchange by the wind-driven gyre circulation, represented by $K_N$, is known to be a stabilising factor, and observations and climate models show that this process is in operation in the North Atlantic \cite{McDonagh2015, Jackson2017}, suggesting that the minimum allowable value of $K_N$ should be set somewhat greater than zero.
-Further, we have only used a single constraint on the destabilised equilibrium solution (the overturning strength q).
-We find that our destabilised equilibrium solution has box-mean salinities that are inconsistent with observations, in particular the box representing the Indo-Pacific oceans is too salty, while the boxes representing the North Atlantic and Southern Ocean are too fresh.
+These parameter values, however, may be physically implausible without further constraints.
+For example, fresh water exchange by the wind-driven gyre circulation, represented by $K_N$, is known to be a stabilizing factor, and observations and climate models show that this process is active in the North Atlantic \citep{McDonagh2015, Jackson2017}, suggesting that the minimum allowable value of $K_N$ should be set somewhat larger than zero.
+In addition, we have used only a single constraint on the destabilized equilibrium solution (the overturning strength q) for simplicity.
+We find that our destabilized equilibrium solution has box-mean salinities that are inconsistent with observations.
+In particular, the box representing the Indo-Pacific oceans is too salty, while the boxes representing the North Atlantic and Southern Ocean are too fresh.
 Such additional observational constraints can in principle be added to our method, and would presumably result in a solution that is somewhat less unstable than the one we find here.